- Tuition

 Fastest LPN / LVN Programs

-LPN and LVN programs are often the fastest path (9–12 months).
-Compare vocational schools accepting Ohio residents below.
+LPN and LVN certificates are typically the fastest nursing credential (9–12 months).
+Compare vocational schools accepting Ohio residents.
 Showing matches near ZIP 43215.

 Sponsored · Disclosure